Hiram Cure Airfield: Facilities

 The airport covers an area of 10 acre at an elevation of 853 feet (260 m) above mean sea level.
 It has one runway designated 9/27 with a turf surface measuring 2,314 by 100 feet (705 x 30 m).
-For the 12-month period ending December 31, 2005, the airport had 306 general aviation aircraft operations, an average of 25 per month.
+For the 12-month period ending December 31, 2019, the airport had 312 general aviation aircraft operations, an average of 26 per month.
+For the same time period, there are 3 aircraft based at the airport, all single-engine airplanes.

+The airport does not have a fixed-base operator.
+No fuel is available at the airport.

 The airport is closed from December through May, and also when snow-covered.
 It is attended intermittently.